mugambbo/hello-subscriber/README.md

 -   Java SDK 8+
 -   Gradle 7.1.1
 -   Running publisher application
--   Redis DB on port 6379
--   RabbitMQ

 # Run
 The easiest way to start an instance of the Subscriber is through github: